tschumann/dirtbot/README.md

 Download the latest MetaMod: Source from https://www.sourcemm.net/downloads.php?branch=stable

 Copy the `addons` directory from the .zip and paste it in `release/dirtbot/Half-Life 2 Deathmatch/hl2mp/`

+Note that for Episode One based games that the path in metamod.vdf is incorrect and needs ../gamedir/ appended to it.

 Getting latest RCBot2